 You are very familiar with the sounds of your home, the drone of the refrigerator, the hum of the heater, the buzz of the lights.
 These are the little white noises that comprise our day.
 One of these familiar sounds is the occasional sound of the water heater running.
 But what happens when this sound never stops?
 Is it OK for the water heater tank to be running all the time?

 In most instances, the answer to our last question is no. If your water heater is constantly running, there is probably a problem.
-Here are a few potential problems you could be having and a few steps you could take before calling the plumber.
+Here are a few potential problems your home or business could be having and a few steps you could take before calling the plumber.

-You might have sediment build-up – Over time sediment builds up in the bottom of your water heater.
+- Your water heater might have sediment build-up – Over time sediment builds up in the bottom of your water heater.
 If you haven’t drained your tank in a while, sediment may be causing your tank to function inefficiently.
 Draining the tank will clean it out and fix the efficiency problem.
-We provide advice on how to do it yourself, or if you want to avoid the time and mess of doing it yourself, give us a call.
+We provide advice on how to do it yourself, or if you want to avoid the time and mess of doing it yourself, give us a call!

 - Your tank might be old – Of course, your water heater issues might simply be from a tank that needs replacing.
 Older tanks will have to run more frequently to maintain a good water temperature.
 Solution: buy a new tank.

 If your hot water heater is giving you trouble, Quality First Service Group is here to help.
 Contact us today to request a water heater repair service in Aurora, Parker, Littleton, Castle Rock, or anywhere in the Denver area.